An unstable wireless connection can be a result of several factors. Follow the steps on each of these sections to overcome stability issues.

 2. Navigate to Settings > Wireless.
 Scroll down to the Additional SSID subsection and toggle the switch to On.
 Select 5GHz and test stability on this band.
 If issues persist select 2.4GHz and continue testing stability.
 Remember to tap the check mark each time to save the configuration before testing.

 1. Environmental factors in your home may be causing interference with your AmpliFi system.
 If you have another router or modem that has wireless enabled, try disabling it.
 If there are other devices that could cause interference, try moving the AmpliFi system away from them.
 Possible sources of interference are: microwaves, phones, satellite receivers, LCD televisions, speakers, and possibly even your neighbors router.

 2. Forget the network and reconnect to it.
-To do this on Android, open Settings and select Wireless Connections.
+Check your mobile's support documentation to learn how to do this, but as an example: to forget a network on Android, open Settings and select Wireless Connections.
 Long press the network your AmpliFi is broadcasting and select forget network.
 Take note of your wireless password before doing so: your phone will loose the credentials once the network is forgotten.